PixarClones/WeTube/README.md

 # WeTube
-A failed attempt to create a YouTube clone
+A failed attempt to create a YouTube clone.